tapthaker/tapthaker.github.io/about-me/about-me.md

 #### Summary

 An iOS expert looking for opportunities to solve complex problems with simple solutions.
-I have 4+ years of rich experience in Mobile technologies mainly in iOS & Android working on projects with varying challenges like scale, UX, delivery, tech-stack, reusability, and maintainability.
+I have 4+ years of rich experience in Mobile technologies mainly in iOS & Android working on projects with varying challenges including scale, UX, delivery, tech-stack, reusability, and maintainability.
 An Agile evangelist practicing and mentoring others in TDD, Continuous Delivery & Continuous Integration.
 I also have a background in server side technologies.
 I love to clone open source projects and try to read and understand their software architecture.
 A strong love for hacking things and jailbreaking.
 Other interests include Mathematics, Artificial Intelligence, Image Processing & Computer Graphics.

 #### Experience